Einstein's

 We see

-light approaches clock b at a relative
+that light approaches clock b at a

-of c-v.
-For the observer in the moving frame, the distance to be
+relative velocity of c-v.
+For the observer in the moving frame,

-to reach clock b is:
+absolute time interval Dt2[rest] to reach clock b

 |